shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## Webhook - Listening and Responding to a Web Request

 Next up we are going to trigger that ```pictrl``` script with an http request.
-For that, we are going to use webhook, a cool piece of technology that enables responding to http requests with custom callbacks.
+For that, we will use webhook, a cool piece of technology that enables responding to http requests with custom callbacks.

 To enable webhook, first create the configuration file ```/etc/webhook.conf```:
 ```json